-A large field gate is wide enough to allow passage of large vehicles and livestock.
-It can be heavy for many people to open and close and can cause issue if left open or otherwise not properly secured.
-For this reason, we recommend you consider fitting a self-closing style gate to one side.
+A large field gate is wide enough to allow passage of larger vehicles and livestock.
+It can be heavy and awkward for some people to open and close and can cause issue if left open or otherwise not properly secured.
+For this reason, we recommend you consider fitting a self-closing style gate alongside the field gate, where possible.